munificent/craftinginterpreters/book/functions.md

 code but that are implemented in the host language (in our case Java), not the language being implemented (Lox).

-Sometimes these functions are called **primitives**, **external functions**, or **foreign functions**.
+Sometimes these are called **primitives**, **external functions**, or **foreign functions**.
 Since these functions can be called while the user's program is running, they form part of the implementation's runtime.
 A lot of programming language books gloss over these, because they aren't conceptually interesting.
 They're mostly grunt work.

 <aside name="native">